Weed Control in Lawns without using chemicals – Is it possible?

 It’s a question we get asked regularly from people who have genuine concerns over whether off the shelf chemicals will have an effect on not only themselves, but wildlife, pets and livestock.

-The short answer to that questions is yes – mostly… There are many chemical free ways to kill off weeds and reduce weed populations – some very effective ones at that, however there are also some very persistent and hard to kill weeds that will require some extra special persistence.
+So the short answer to the question of whether chemical free weed control is possible, the answer is yes – mostly… There are many chemical free ways to kill off weeds and reduce weed populations – some very effective ones at that, however you'll need to be more tolerant of the odd weed and you'll also need to tip in more time to get rid of them.
+Its also worth noting that there are some very persistent and hard to kill weeds that will require some extra special persistence or at least some initial chemical treatment to reduce the population to a point that they can be controlled without chemicals.

 Right at the top of the list when it comes maintaining a weed free lawn is ensuring your lawn is in top shape.
 Lawn competition is one of the most effective non-herbicide weed control tactics available to the home gardener but in order for your lawn to out compete weeds, it will need to be healthy, strong and well established.
 This means paying particular attention to how you maintain it.
 While this may sound like a simplistic approach, its one that will most certainly keep weed populations down.
 Consider factors like: